Royal Enfield

 A screen that shows important riding information like speed, fuel, and trip details.

-N/A LCD
+N/A TFT

 info icon